Platform Customization

 SKIP ATTRIBUTES: <Attributes>

 This instruction applies Skip-specific attributes to the target element.
-Skip currently only recognizes one attribute:nocopy
+Skip currently recognizes two attributes:nocopy

 -